jjuri-socialmining/zettelkasten/000 Interests MOC.md

 ---
 ### Knowledge Management
-The [[PKM MOC]] shows the best practices of knowledge management.
+The [[PKM MOC]] shows the best practices of [[Knowledge Management]].
 I use the [[LYT Kit]] to show the power of linked thinking and to empower others to develop their thinking.
 The [[MOC - Map Of Content|MOC]] is my personal note to wrap my head around the wondrous beauty that MOCs offer.

 ### Personal Management
 The [[Mindsets MOC]] can galvanize my attention; the [[Concepts MOC]] can flavor it; and the [[Habits MOC]] speaks about how to direct it.
 Others: [[Posture MOC]] and [[Hormesis MOC]] and [[Breathing Exercises MOC]].